Skip to Content

 Share this recipe:

-Roasted tomato basil soup is made by roasting fresh tomatoes in the oven until they are soft and juicy, then blending them with fresh basil and other ingredients to create a delicious and comforting soup.
+Roasted tomato basil soup is made by roasting fresh tomatoes in the oven until they are soft and juicy, then blending them with fresh basil and other ingredients to create the most delicious and comforting bowl of soup!

 A white bowl of tomato soup garnished with fresh basil leaves.

-Tomato soup is one of my all-time favorite soups.
+Tomato soup is my all-time favorite soup.
 It’s such a classic comfort recipe that’s perfect for any season, and it’s incredibly easy to make.

 Recipe ingredients including bowls of grape tomatoes, carton of broth, fresh basil, yellow onion, bowls of olive oil, balsamic, cream and spices.